 At four pm my phone rang again.
 “We got the last two rooms.
 What a great old town!”

 “Oh boy, you’re going to be snowed in!
 Sandwiches and new friends at the bar!”
 I crowed.
-(PS, this is where Paul McCartney stopped by, one night, just for fun, to jam at Moody’s tavern downstairs.
-Meaning it had to be, IMO, a class dive.)
+Not to mention the fact that this is where Paul McCartney stopped by, one night, just for fun, to jam at Moody’s tavern downstairs.
+Meaning it had to be, IMO, a class dive.

 Forward to ten am the following morning, and Ernie.